cawka/cs118-spring2017/project-3.md

         mininet> client ping -c 3 192.168.2.2
         mininet> client traceroute -n 192.168.2.2
         mininet> client wget http://192.168.2.2

+- Step 4: stop the program

+  To stop the sr_solution run in step 3, press "ctrl + c"; to stop pox run in step 2, type in "exit();", then "enter"; to stop mininet run in step 1, type in "exit", then "enter".

 ## Starter Code

 You should now have all the pieces needed to build and run the router: